-Assessment of the adequacy and effectiveness of the Control and Risk Management System During the meetings of 11 March 2021, 30 July 2021 and 10 March 2022, based on the information and evidence collected thanks to the preliminary work carried out by the Control, Risk and Corporate Governance Committee, and further based on the assumptions and assessments of the Control and Risk Management System Director, the Chief Internal Audit Executive, the Financial Reporting Manager and the Group Enterprise Risk Manager, the Board of Directors ascertained that there are no problems such as to affect the overall adequacy and effectiveness of the Control and Risk Management System, considering the structure of the Company and the Group and the peculiarity of the activities carried out by the Group.
+Assessment of the adequacy and effectiveness of the Control and Risk Management System

+During the meetings of 10 March 2022 and 9 March 2023, based on the information and evidence collected thanks to the preliminary work carried out by the Control, Risk and Corporate Governance Committee, and further based on the assumptions and assessments of the Control and Risk Management System Director, the Chief Internal Audit Executive, the Financial Reporting Manager and the Group Enterprise Risk Manager, the Board of Directors ascertained that there are no problems such as to affect the overall adequacy and effectiveness of the Control and Risk Management System, considering the structure of the Company and the Group and the peculiarity of the activities carried out by the Group.
 The Control and Risk Management System is, however, constantly improved through constant monitoring and systematic planning of improvement initiatives.

-At a meeting held on 21 December 2021, the Board of Directors took note of the results of the risk analysis conducted on the financial projections for the years 2022-2026 prepared by the Group's management.
+At a meeting held on 20 December 2022, the Board of Directors took note of the results of the risk analysis conducted on the financial projections for the years 2023-2027 prepared by the Group's management.

-Furthermore, on 15 February 2022, the Board of Directors reviewed the results of the risk analysis conducted on the Group's 2022 budget and the risk mitigation actions identified by the Group's management.
+Furthermore, during its meeting on 15 February 2023, the Board of Directors reviewed the results of the risk analysis conducted on the Group's 2023 budget.